ANDREW DAVIDSON

 Rob received his MBA from the Wharton School at the University of Pennsylvania in 1984.
 He graduated from the School of Industrial and Labor Relations at Cornell University with a BS in June of 1980.

 Until March of 2002, Alex was a Senior Vice President and Director of Treasury Research and Analytics at The Dime Bancorp (the Dime) in New York.
 At the Dime, he authored Mortgage Solutions, Deposit Solutions and Option Solutions, the Dime's proprietary pricing systems that were intensively used for both security trading and risk assessment.
-In addition, he was regularly involved in measuring market risk (including a counter-party value-based risk) and hedging positions in various lines of the banking business.
+In addition, he was regularly involved in measuring market risk and hedging positions in various lines of the banking business.
+Prior to this, Alex taught at The City College of NY and worked at Ryan Labs, a fixed income research and money management company.

 Herb Ray joined Andrew Davidson & Co., Inc. in September 2005 as database developer and administrator.

 For the fourteen years prior to joining AD&Co, Herb was an IT consultant doing database development, chiefly in the investment banking industry.
-The last five years of his consulting work was primarily in equities research automation at such clients as Canadian Imperial Bank of Commerce and SG Cowen.
+The last five years of his consulting work were primarily in equities research automation at such clients as Canadian Imperial Bank of Commerce and SG Cowen.
 Prior to his work in equities research automation, Herb was at Bankers Trust for over six years developing the automation of credit policy and credit portfolio reporting.

-Herb received his B.A. in Engineering Science from Hofstra University in 1983, with minors in Mathematics and Chinese Language.
+Herb received his B.A. in Engineering Science from Hofstra University in 1983, with minors in Mathematics

-Dan Szakallas is responsible for the research and development of the company's suite of Agency pool-level prepayment models for both fixed rate and ARM collateral using data from Fannie Mae, Freddie Mac, and Ginnie Mae.
-He has worked extensively in incorporating the Active-Passive Decomposition mortgage model as well many other factors into the proprietary models developed at Andrew Davidson & Co., Inc. He also provides custom model tuning analysis to clients using their portfolio data and monitors model performance using the dynamic performance reports.
+Dan Szakallas is responsible for the development of the company’s suite of pool-level and loan-level prepayment and credit models for both fixed rate and ARM collateral using data from Fannie Mae, Freddie Mac, and Ginnie Mae.
+He has implemented a transition-based modeling approach which allows the models to forecast voluntary prepayments as well as delinquencies, defaults, and repurchases for Agency collateral using various loan characteristics and market factors.
+He also provides custom model tuning analysis to clients using their portfolio data and monitors model performance, utilizing the Mortgage Analysis & Reporting System (MARS), the weekly Market Valuation Reports, and the Monthly Trend Reports.

 He graduated from Carnegie Mellon University with a dual major in Statistics and Psychology.